 There are some important programs such as a gaming servers, webservers, databases or mail servers that we’d need to keep running at all times but not every piece of software will have a feature of monitoring itself and re-starting whenever it is closed.
 It’s a similar situation if you constantly download via P2P software or download managers because you might want to keep downloading or seeding even while you’re not at the computer.

 It can be a source of frustration if the software crashes or hangs just after you leave it unattended because it will then have to stay that way until you come back to rectify the problem.
 What could be even more annoying is having other users or children closing the program down not knowing or caring that it’s supposed to stay running.
 This is where a third part tool comes in to help because you can setup your programs that are required to stay running to relaunch automatically if they are closed or crash.
 That way they will keep restarting to continue their tasks or until you stop them manually.
-Here’s a selection of 8 free tools that can keep an application running by automatically starting it up again when it closes or crashes.

 1. Control Running Programs (CRP)